What Is Digital Analytics in Marketing?

 Digital Analytics Examples

-1st, it's employing marketing analytics tools to identify and understand the customer journey.
-And 2nd, it involves building a comprehensive marketing strategy around what you learn.
+First, it's employing marketing analytics tools to identify and understand the customer journey.
+And second, it involves building a comprehensive marketing strategy around what you learn.

 Because knowledge is only power only when you use it.

 The four primary types of digital analytics in marketing are as follows.
 And you need each of them to develop a comprehensive strategy.